ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 :ref:`Git` configuration is applied based on whether the project is located in your system.

-Each one of these files may look like this:
+Each one of these files can look like this:

 .. tabs::